FredLackey/rest-email-proxy/README.md

 # rest-email-proxy
-Simple project to receive REST calls and pass them to email
+Simple project to receive REST calls and pass them to email.